ashokide/devops-learn/aws/09-deployments-and-managing-infrastructure-at-scale.md

 - Code building service
 - Compiles source code, run tests, and produce packages
 - Only pay for the build time

+## AWS CodePipeline
+- Basis of CICD (Continuous Integration and Continuous Delivery)
+- Orchestrate the different steps to have the code automatically pushed to production
+- Code => Build => Test => Deploy